Something in the Air (2012 film)

 Something in the Air (Après mai) is a 2012 French coming-of-age drama film written and directed by Olivier Assayas.

 Premise

-In 1971, French student Gilles gets entangled in contemporary political turmoils, although he would rather just be a creative artist.
-While torn between his solidarity to his friends and his personal ambitions he falls in love with Christine.
+In 1971, French student Gilles gets entangled in contemporary political turmoils.
+He moves between ideological and political activism and the continuing development of his artistic expression.
+Gilles and others from his group evolve and mature and choose different paths that reflect different expressions of their youthful ideals.